crd230/crd230.github.io/lab1.md

 ### **Downloading from an online source**
 \

 The other way to get Census data is to download them directly from the web.
 There are several websites where you can download Census data including [Social Explorer](https://www.socialexplorer.com/), which as UC Davis affiliates we have free access to, and [Fact Finder](https://factfinder.census.gov/faces/nav/jsf/pages/index.xhtml), which is free for everyone.
-The site we used in lecture is the [National Historical Geographic Information System (NHGIS)](https://www.nhgis.org/).
+The best online source for downloading machine-readable census data is the [National Historical Geographic Information System (NHGIS)](https://www.nhgis.org/).
 You may choose to use NHGIS (or any of the other sources listed above) over the API because it is more user friendly in terms of selecting variables.
 I've uploaded a brief step-by-step tutorial for downloading NHGIS data [here](http://crd230.github.io/nhgis.html).

 To save us time, I've uploaded an NHGIS csv file on GitHub for you to use in this lab.
-Download the file from [here](https://raw.githubusercontent.com/crd230/data/master/nhgis0106_ds225_20165_2016_tract.csv) and save it into the same folder where your Lab 1 R Markdown file resides.
+Download the file from [here](https://raw.githubusercontent.com/crd230/data/master/nhgis0106_ds225_20165_2016_tract.csv) and save it into the same folder where your Lab 1 R Markdown or R Script file resides.
 The file contains census tract-level data on median household income for all tracts in the United States.
 The record layout/codebook for the file can be found [here](https://raw.githubusercontent.com/crd230/data/master/nhgis0106_ds225_20165_2016_tract_codebook.txt).

 <div style="margin-bottom:25px;">
 </div>
 ## **Reading in data**
 \

-Most of the data files you will encounter are comma-delimited (or comma-separated) files, which have `.csv` extensions.
+Getting data directly into R through an API is super cool and convenient, but you'll have to download and read in most data without an API.
+Most data files you will encounter are comma-delimited (or comma-separated) files, which have `.csv` extensions.
 Comma-delimted means that columns are separated by commas.
 The file from NHGIS is a `.csv` file.
 To import this file in R, use the `read_csv()` command, which is found in the **tidyverse** package.